Ceremony of the Keys (London): History

 The origins of the ceremony are unknown.
 It may have begun during the Middle Ages, and it is often stated that a ceremony in some form has been held since the 14th century.
 Written instructions that the keys should be placed in a safe place by a Tower officer, after securing the gates, date back to the 16th century.
 In its current form the ceremony is likely to date to the 19th century when the institution of the Yeomen Warders was reformed by the then Constable of the Tower, the Duke of Wellington.

 The ceremony has never been cancelled, and has been delayed only on a single occasion due to enemy action during the Second World War.
+Alexander Barrie writes that on 16 April 1941 a German bomb wounded members of the escorting party, but despite this, the ceremony was completed properly.

 During much of the First World War, the Honourable Artillery Company (HAC) provided the Tower garrison but in 1919 after handing back the Tower Guard to the Foot Guards, the HAC's 3rd Battalion presented a lantern to the Yeomen Warders on the 12 May 1919 as a mark of friendship during their time on duty.
 The lamp was used for the ceremony of the keys that night and every night ever since.